-The Company evaluated events and transactions occurring after December 31, 2021 through March 25, 2022, the date these consolidated financial statements were available to be issued, for potential recognition or disclosure.
-No additional events or transactions, other than as disclosed below and disclosed in Note 17, Shareholders' Equity, occurred during such period that would require recognition or disclosure in these consolidated financial statements.
+The Company evaluated events and transactions occurring after December 31, 2022 through March 27, 2023, the date these consolidated financial statements were available to be issued, for potential recognition or disclosure.
+No events or transactions occurred during such period that would require recognition or disclosure in these consolidated financial statements.